-In this area of study students study scripts from the modern era of theatre and investigate innovations in theatre practice from the 1920s to the present.
+This unit focuses on the application of acting, direction and design in relation to theatre styles from the modern era, that is, the 1920s to the present.
+Students study scripts from the modern era of theatre and investigate innovations in theatre practice from the 1920s to the present.
 They study at least three distinct theatre styles of the modern era, as well as scripts associated with each.
 They learn about contexts, cultural origins, production roles and performance possibilities for each of the selected theatre styles.
 Through practical workshops students gain knowledge of how these styles shaped and contributed to the world of modern theatre.
+Students work in at least two of the production roles of actor, director and/or designer to realise scripts from at least three distinct theatre styles from the modern era.
+Students focus on analysis and evaluation of a professional theatre production of a script.
+They study the nature of theatre production analysis and evaluation, including the application of acting, direction and design and their effect on an audience.